Finger Lakes Health College of Nursing & Health Sciences

 IPEDS uses the Classification of Instructional Programs (CIP) standard, so the categories may not match the exact concentrations offered by Finger Lakes Health College of Nursing & Health Sciences.

-In false, the most common bachelors degree concentration at Finger Lakes Health College of Nursing & Health Sciences was N/A with N/A degrees awarded.
+In 2021, the most common associates degree concentration at Finger Lakes Health College of Nursing & Health Sciences was Registered Nursing with 46 degrees awarded.

-This visualization illustrates the percentage of degree-majors recipients from bachelors degree programs at Finger Lakes Health College of Nursing & Health Sciences according to their major.
+This visualization illustrates the percentage of degree-majors recipients from associates degree programs at Finger Lakes Health College of Nursing & Health Sciences according to their major.

 View Data